Physics[Coefficients] - extract all coefficients of a multivariate polynomial involving commutative and anticommutative variables

 The third argument, N, is optional, and indicates whether to extract all the coefficients (default behavior when N is not given, this is as coeffs) or the one of the Nth power when N is an integer (this is how coeff works), or the leading or trailing coefficient (pass N as the corresponding word, this produces the equivalent of lcoeff and tcoeff results), or a sequence of coefficients when N is a range of integers.
 The case N = all is then equivalent to the range case N = lower_degree .. higher_degree.

-When x is a product, say a * b, Coefficients(p, a * b, N) returns the equivalent of taking a * b as an atomic object, that is the same as seq(Coefficients(Coefficients(p, a, n), b, n), n in N).
-In all cases when N is omitted it is assumed equal to all.
-Note that when a and b are anticommutative, Coefficients(p, a*b) returns the same as - Coefficients(p, b*a); likely, Coefficients(a*b, a) = - Coefficients(b*a, a).
+When x is a product, say a * b, Coefficients(p, a * b, N) returns the equivalent of taking a * b as a single variable - say c.
+Note: when a and b are anticommutative, Coefficients(p, a*b) returns the same as - Coefficients(p, b*a); likely, Coefficients(a*b, a) = - Coefficients(b*a, a).

 When x is a list, say [a, b], Coefficients(p, [a, b], N) returns the equivalent of recursively computing the coefficients with respect to each of the elements of the list, that is the same as op(map(Coefficients, [Coefficients(p, a, N)], b, N)).
 Note that when a and b are anticommutative, Coefficients(p, [a, b]) returns the same as - Coefficients(p, [b, a]); likely, Coefficients(a*b, [a, b]) = - Coefficients(b*a, [a, b]).

-Related to extracting coefficients, to compute the Degree of an expression with respect to anticommutative variables use the PDEtools:-Library:-Degree command.
+Related to extracting coefficients, to compute the Degree of an expression with respect to anticommutative variables use the Physics:-Library:-Degree command.

 First set theta as an identifier to work with type/anticommutative variables (see Setup)